Autonomic drug

-Drugs acting on the parasympathetic nervous system
+Parasympathetic nervous system

 The parasympathetic nervous system is one of the targets of autonomic drugs.
 By inhibiting or stimulating this nervous system, therapeutic effects can be achieved.

 Mechanism of action

 The activation of the parasympathetic nervous system can bring some major physiological effects, such as a rise in glandular secretion, an increase in contraction of smooth muscle, and a reduction in both heart contractility and heart rate.
 To achieve the above physiological effects, two types of receptors are involved in neurotransmission, namely nicotinic receptors and muscarinic receptors.
 These two groups of receptors can bind to the same neurotransmitter, acetylcholine, to relay the neurotransmission in the synapse.
 At the synapse, acetylcholine is released from the presynaptic neuron.
 Acetylcholine can either bind to the receptors on the postsynaptic neuron to continue transmission of nerve signals or bind to receptors on tissues of the organ to cause a physiological response.
 After binding to the receptors, acetylcholine will be degraded to choline and acetate by acetylcholinesterase and this will terminate the action of acetylcholine.

 By acting on the receptors and acetylcholinesterase involved in transmission of nerve signals, autonomic drugs can be adopted to stimulate or inhibit the parasympathetic nervous system to achieve therapeutic effects.

 Promoting stimulation of the parasympathetic nervous system can be attained by using muscarinic agonists or anticholinesterase drugs.
 Muscarinic agonists can bind to muscarinic receptors and hence promote the transmission of nerve impulses to organs, facilitating the physiological effects brought by parasympathetic nervous system.
 Anticholinesterase drugs interact with acetylcholinesterase so as to prevent acetylcholine from binding to acetylcholinesterase.
 This hinders the decomposition of acetylcholine, maintaining neurotransmission and also the resulting physiological effects.

 Inhibition of the parasympathetic nervous system can be achieved by utilizing muscarinic antagonists or inhibitors of acetylcholine release.
 Muscarinic antagonists can bind to muscarinic receptors and block the receptors.
 Acetylcholine cannot interact with muscarinic receptors so transmission of nerve impulses cannot be passed from neurons to organs to bring about the original physiological response.
 For inhibitors of acetylcholine release, they can impede the release of acetylcholine from the presynaptic nerve fibre.
 In this way, there is a decline in neurotransmission and the corresponding physiological effect will be diminished.